syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 The DatePicker is rendered with its default appearance.
 You can then use its various properties to set its value and also make use of its available events to trigger when necessary.

-## ASP.NET MVC6 and RC1 Configuration
+## MVC6 Application

 This document briefly explains how to configure the ASP.NET MVC6 to your local machine.

-### Prerequisites
+### System Requirements:

-The following prerequisites are necessary to work on ASP.NET MVC6.
-So please make sure to have these on your system
+To work with ASP.NET MVC 6, you need to make sure is whether you have installed the following software on your machine

 *  Download [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=49989) Update 1.